briankoser/sfc-listeners-guide/episodes/0403-excavating-the-x-files-part-11.md

     lines:
       - b: I don't mind the fun facts.
       - m: It feels like you hate the fun facts.
-  - time: "1:06:50"
-    context: "Real-Life X-File: Is the moon really there?"
   - time: "1:07:26"
     lines:
       - b: Does the moon actually exist?